Structured and Fast Optimization: The Kronecker SGD Algorithm: Introduction

 \section{Introduction}

-Deep neural networks have achieved great success in many fields, e.g., computer vision~\cite{lbbh98,ksh12,sljsraevr15,sz15,hzrs16}, natural language processing~\cite{cwbkkk11,dclt18,pnigclz18,rnss18,ydyc+19}, and bioinformatics~\cite{mly17}, just to name a few.
-In spite of the excellent performances in a variety of applications, the deep neural networks have brought intensive computation and occupied large storage with the growth of layers.
-For example, the \textit{ResNet} proposed by~\cite{hzrs16} has $152$ layers and the parameters of VGG-$16$~\cite{sz15} take $552$MB memory~\cite{hmd15}.
+Deep neural networks have achieved great success in many fields, e.g., computer vision~\cite{lbbh98,ksh12,sljsraevr15,sz15,hzrs16}, natural language processing~\cite{cwbkkk11,dclt19,pnigclz18,rnss18,ydyc+19}, and bioinformatics~\cite{mly17}, just to name a few.
+In spite of the excellent performances in a variety of applications, the deep neural networks have brought intensive computation, and the increasing dimension of the data will affect the performance and computation cost.
+For example, classification models such as \textit{ResNet} proposed by~\cite{hzrs16} and VGG-16~\cite{sz15} use $224 \times 224$ pixel figures, and generative models such as Stable Diffusion~\cite{rbleo22} use $512\times512, 768\times768,$ and $1024\times1024$ pixel figures.
 In order to get around these problems, a lot of relevant approaches have been proposed.
 In terms of the storage issue, \cite{hmd15,hptd15} compressed the deep networks significantly without loss of accuracy by pruning redundant connections between layers, and deployed the compressed networks on embedded systems.
-For the intensive computation issue, researchers have focused on improving the training time for convergence of deep networks.
-Generally, the total training time contains two aspects: the number of iterations and the time cost by each iteration.
-In our work, we consider the second aspect.
+For the intensive computation issue, researchers have focused on reducing training time for deep networks.
+Total training time involves the number of iterations and the time cost per iteration in SGD algorithm.
+We focus on the latter aspect in our work.

 In order to execute faster computation in each iteration, one natural choice is to utilize some high-dimensional data structures which can query points in some geometric regions efficiently.
 The first kind of methods are based on locality-sensitive hashing (LSH)~\cite{im98} which returns a point from a set that is closest to a given query point under some metric (e.g., $\ell_p$ norm). \cite{clpxldssr20} built an end-to-end LSH framework MONGOOSE to train neural network efficiently via a modified learnable version of data-dependent LSH. \cite{cmfts20} proposed SLIDE that significantly reduces the computations in both training and inference stages by taking advantage of nearest neighbor search based on LSH. \cite{sx21} proposed a unified framework LSH-\textsc{SmiLe} that scales up both forward simulation and backward learning by the locality of partial differential equations update.
 The second kind of methods utilize the data structures on space partitioning, including $k$-$d$ tree~\cite{Bentley75,chan19}, Quadtree~\cite{fb74}, and partition tree~\cite{agarwal92,matousek92a,matousek92b,ac09,chan12}, etc. \cite{syz21} employed the Half-Space Reporting (HSR) data structures~\cite{agarwal92}, which are able to return all the points having large inner products and support data updates, and improved the time complexity of each iteration in training neural networks to sublinear in network width.